Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Methodology

 \section{Methodology}

-In this section, we detail the non-equilibrium Green’s function (NEGF) based quantum transport along with micro-magnetism.
-We present two devices: the uniform magnetic textured magnetic tunnel junction (UT-MTJ) device, consisting of an insulating channel (MgO) sandwiched between two ferromagnetic (FM) layers with spatially uniform magnetization texture, and the magnetic skyrmion textured magnetic tunnel junction (ST-MTJ), in which one FM layer exhibits uniform magnetization, and the other layer features a magnetic Skyrmion, as depicted in Fig.~\ref{fig:skyrmion}.
+In this section, we detail NEGF-based quantum transport for the devices having micro-magnetic textured contacts.
+We present two devices: the regular magnetic tunnel junction (u-MTJ) device, consisting of an insulating channel (MgO)\cite{MTJ_MGO} sandwiched between two ferromagnetic (FM) layers with spatially uniform magnetization texture, and the skyrmion textured magnetic tunnel junction (Sk-MTJ), in which one FM layer exhibits uniform magnetization, and the other layer features a magnetic skyrmion, as depicted in Fig.~\ref{fig:skyrmion}.
+The u-MTJ is presented for reference purposes.
+The methodology described subsequently is generic in nature, and extendable to multi-contacts hosting micro-magnetic textures. \\ The model tight-binding Hamiltonian for the system shown in Fig. \ref{fig:skyrmion} is given by